easystats/insight/README.md

 install.packages("insight")
 ```

-## Documentation and Support
+## Documentation

 Please visit [https://easystats.github.io/insight/](https://easystats.github.io/insight/) for documentation.
+## Contributing and Support

 In case you want to file an issue or contribute in another way to the package, please follow [this guide](CONTRIBUTING.md).
-For questions about the functionality, you may either contact me via email or also file an issue.
+For questions about the functionality, you may either contact us via email or also file an issue.

 ## List of Supported Packages and Models